 Before deciding on which location to choose for your next home, having a budget is essential.
 However, when it comes to taking into consideration as to what is included in the budget, one should never neglect to factor in property tax.
 The price varies in every city depending on the location of the property you are looking to buy.
-Real property tax is imposed by the government on every person who owns real estate property in the country.
+The government imposes a real property tax on every person who owns real estate property in the country.
 Should you choose a property that is located in a gated and exclusive location ideally near business and city centers, then expect to pay a whole lot more than those who do without these.

 Are there any sources of entertainment nearby?

-Ideally, one would choose to live in a place near the office so as to avoid rush hour traffic.
-However, it would be best if you considered sources of entertainment in your place to live as well.
+Ideally, one would choose to live in a place near the office to avoid rush hour traffic.
+However, it would be best if you considered sources of entertainment in your area to live as well.
 After all, how can you foster great memories if you endlessly immerse yourself in work?
-Choose a place that is in close proximity to parks and places that would offer you a fresh breath of air (literally or metaphorically) when you are out of the office and enjoying some free time for yourself.
+Choose a place that is near parks and places that would offer you a fresh breath of air (literally or metaphorically) when you are out of the office and enjoy some free time for yourself.

 Can you sustain the cost of living in that particular location?